We may earn money or products from the companies mentioned in this post.

 Plant Early

-Plant early and then protect your tomatoes from the cold.
-You can make your own protection by cutting the bottom off a plastic gallon milk jug and placing it over the plant until the weather warms.
 Remove the cap so the plant can breathe!
 Insert a stake next to the plant and place the jug over that, so it doesn’t blow it away.
 You can also order commercial items like the Wall-O-Water or buy a cold-frame to grow your seedlings in.

 Keep it covered

-Plant your tomatoes in a row and then cover it with clear plastic so that the sunlight warms the soil underneath the plastic.
-Cut openings in the plastic and gently pull the tomatoes through.
 Later once it warms up you can cover the plastic with straw mulch to block sunlight.
 This will keep the soil from getting too hot.
 Make sure before you start that the soil is well watered.
 Adding in a drip irrigation or a soaker hose will be essential with this so that water gets to the tomatoes roots underneath the plastic.

 You can also try those two steps together and experiment with how doing both tips helps your plants to grow earlier.